Improving Feature-based Visual Localization by Geometry-Aided Matching: Geometry-Aided Matching

 \subsection{Network Architecture}

 This part describes the proposed deep architecture BMNet.
-The overall architecture is illustrated in Fig.\ref{fig:gpnet}.
-The input is a bipartite graph $\bm{\mathcal{G}}$ constructed from the 2D-3D correspondences established by $k$NN ratio matching.
-The workflow of BMNet can be divided into two steps.
-The first step is to predict weighing vector $\bm{w} = g(\bm{\mathcal{G}}; \bm{\theta}) $, where $\bm{\theta}$ is the learning parameters.
-The second step is to find out the maximum-weight matching result from $\bm{\mathcal{G}}$ and $\bm{w}$, denoted as $\bm{s} = h(\bm{\mathcal{G}}, \bm{w})$, where the function $h$ is non-parametric.
+As illustrated in Fig.\ref{fig:gpnet}, the input is a bipartite graph $\bm{\mathcal{G}}$ constructed from the 2D-3D correspondences established by $k$NN ratio matching.
+BMNet is comprised of two parts arranged in a sequence.
+Firstly, it predicts a weighing vector $\bm{w} = g(\bm{\mathcal{G}}; \bm{\theta})$, where $\bm{\theta}$ denotes the learning parameters.
+Secondly, it finds out the maximum-weight matching from $\bm{\mathcal{G}}$ and $\bm{w}$, denoted as $\bm{s} = h(\bm{\mathcal{G}}, \bm{w})$.
+Here, the function $h$ is non-parametric.
 The final output is obtained by combining the above two parts, denoted as:

-Since the three parts, i.e. the two point sets $\bm{\mathcal{U}}$ and $\bm{\mathcal{V}}$, and the edge set $\bm{\mathcal{E}}$, of the bipartite graph, are all unordered sets, we use Perceptron \cite{hastie2009elements} as the basic layers to extract the geometric features and use Context Normalization \cite{moo2018learning} to aggregate the global information.